-San Mateo County Parks is currently in Phase II of the COVID-19 park management plan, which includes reopening of more parks, trails, drop-in picnic sites, parking lots and restrooms.
-Seventeen of the County's 23 parks are now open.
+After complete closure due to the CZU Lightning Complex fire, San Mateo County Parks have returned to Phase II of the COVID-19 park management plan, which includes reopening of more parks, trails, drop-in picnic sites, parking lots and restrooms.
+Most of the County's 23 parks are now open.
 Learn more »

 The playground at Moss Beach Park features a pirate boat, a miniature lighthouse, dolphin slides, swings and a tot area.
 Midcoast residents came together in 2004 and turned what had been a ramshackle collection of donated toys and play structures into a lovingly conceived and imaginative play area for kids of all ages.
 Consultation was provided by local play experts, i.e. the kids.